Key takeaways

 During your lifetime, all applicable transfers of wealth that you make are automatically applied to your lifetime GST tax exemption, unless you elect otherwise.
 For transfers at death, the exemption may be allocated as you direct in your will or as your executor directs if unspecified in your will.

-The rates and rules for generation-skipping taxes can be complicated and subject to change.
+The rates and rules for the generation-skipping transfer tax can be complicated and subject to change.
 Work with your tax, legal and financial professionals to determine if and how to implement GST tax exemptions as part of your estate plan.

 Related articles